top of page

 This episode shows how the specific values of the constants present a serious problem for the realization of physicists' dream of finding a Theory of Everything.
 It explains the mystery of constants, a problem which Richard Feynman called “one of the greatest damn mysteries of physics.”
 The mystery is that the numbers seem completely arbitrary with no seeming reason for their values.
 From the perspective of physics, these numbers could have taken on any value whatsoever.
 So how can physicists explain these numbers?

-Simpler?
-Okay, I'll start with a quote from one of the greatest physicists of all time, Richard Feynman, about one of the constants of nature.
-This is going to be real simple.
-Here's Feynman.
-"It's one of the greatest damn mysteries of physics, a magic number that comes to us with no understanding by man.
+Let's start with a quote from one of the greatest physicists of all time, Richard Feynman, about one of the constants of nature: "It's one of the greatest damn mysteries of physics, a magic number that comes to us with no understanding by man.
 You might say the hand of God wrote that number.
 And we don't know how he pushed his pencil.”
+Before we try to explain exactly what he means by this, let's review what we covered in the last episode.

-Let me give a quick summary of what we learned last time.
-We made three basic points.
+In Episode 1, we made three basic points.
 First, we defined what fundamental physics refers to, and how it's the basis of all the different sciences, and we showed how fundamental physics breaks down into two different parts.
 It defines the different particles of the universe, the basic building blocks that the universe is made out of, like electrons and quarks.
 We also explained how there are fundamental laws of physics that govern the interaction between these particles.

 Second, we showed how both the particles and the laws have qualities and quantities.
 The qualities of let's say, an electron, a particle, would be an electron has a mass.
 But the quantity would be how much mass does it have?
 And the quality of a law of physics would be the law that opposite charges attract - like an electron and a proton - and similar charges repel - like two electrons would repel each other.
 And the quantity would be how strong is the force of repulsion?
 How strongly do two electrons push each other away?

-And we showed that there were constants of nature, that these are always the same everywhere in the universe.
-Two electrons always push each other away with the same force everywhere.
-And every electron everywhere has the same quantity of mass.
-And these are called constants of nature, the mass of an electron, and the strength of the repulsion between two electrons.
+We showed that these quantities are called the constants of nature, values that are always the same everywhere in the universe.
+For example, two electrons always push each other away with the same force everywhere; and every electron everywhere has the same quantity of mass.
+And these are called constants of nature - the mass of an electron and the strength of the repulsion between two electrons.

 And the third thing we explained was physicists' dream of finding a theory of everything - which is one set of laws that explains, in theory, everything in our universe.
 And this was the pursuit - the ultimate goal of all physics was to find this theory of everything.